orryv/x-string/docs/x-string/methods/rand.md

 - **Immutability.** Returns a new `XString` instance; the original data wrapper is never modified.
 - **Randomness.** Uses PHP's `random_int()` for secure random number generation.
-- **Mode and Encoding.** The generated string respects the mode (bytes, codepoints, graphemes) and encoding of the `XString` class.
+- **Mode and Encoding.** The resulting instance uses the library defaults (grapheme mode, UTF-8 encoding) but can be transformed afterwards with [`withMode()`](./withMode.md).
-- **Character set semantics.** In grapheme/codepoint modes with UTF‑8 input, selection operates on **grapheme clusters** (e.g., emoji and accented characters count as one unit).
-In byte mode, selection operates on raw bytes.
+- **Character set semantics.** Unicode character sets are split into individual **code points**.
+Combining marks are treated as separate candidates—include precomposed characters if you need them to stay together.
 - **Uniformity.** Selection is uniform over the provided set; if the set contains duplicate elements, duplicates naturally increase their selection probability.
 - **Performance tip.** For large `$length` and big character sets, precomputing the pool once avoids repeated splitting of `$characters`.